Long weekends are perfect for “stay-cays” - and with another long weekend on the horizon, we’re all for keeping it local.

 Knysna Motor Show

-Motor heads will delight in the Knysna Motor Show on 29 April, which attracts hundreds of the best classic cars from across South Africa.
+Motor heads will delight in the Knysna Motor Show, which attracts hundreds of the best classic cars from across South Africa.

 The show provides the “opportunity for owners of high quality and unique cars to be displayed in a country style and relaxed atmosphere”, says Knysna Tourism.